cleberoli/tiny-problems/docs/README.md

 Therefore, this documentation along with the one found on the `README` file in the root directory such suffice as user manual.

+#### Documentation Structure

+This documentation is made of this file along with the three other directories:
+* **coverage**: contains the coverage report generated, based on the unit tests written.
+* **html**: contains the html version of the code documentation, generated based on the `docstrings` in the files.
+* **uml**: contains the image files of the diagrams presented here.

 ## Specification

 The goal of this project is to design small decision trees to solve small instances of well-known classical problems, based on the geometric characteristics of these polytopes.
-In order to accomplish this goal our system has six main use cases shown in the figure below.
+In order to accomplish this goal our system has five main use cases shown in the figure below, where the user is responsible for performing all use cases as it is specified.

 ![Use case diagram](https://github.com/cleberoli/tiny-problems/blob/develop/docs/uml/use-cases.jpg?raw=true)

-The user is responsible for performing all use cases as it is specified.

 ### 1. Generate Instance